ruesga-99/ruesga-99/README.md

 - Operating Systems memory and process management algorithms in Python

 🌱 I’m currently learning:
-- Algotithm and Data Structures implementation in C++ and Python
+- Algotithms and Data Structures implementation in C++ and Python
 - New strategies for competitive programming

 <!--